 “Since ancient times, the buildings were closing each other like sisters in a colorful embrace that overlooks the sea.
 This is what remains etched in the imagination of the tourist who arrives in this corner of the Mediterranean.”

 Therefore, for those who don’t know it, it is not a little surprising to know that close to the medieval monastery of Valle Christi, historical monument dating back to 1200 and placed on the background of hole 7 known throughout the world for its rare beauty, a long green path winds through maritime pines and ancient trees.

 The golf course in Rapallo, designed in 1929 and opened in 1931, is a symbol of excellence known throughout the world.
 Over ninety years of history and a unique location, so close to Portofino and Santa Margherita Ligure, makes the Ruentino course a destination known and appreciated by many golfers.

-The tennis part now has six courts, four of which are in red soil and, during winter, it is also possible to play on an indoor court.
+The tennis part now has five courts, four of which are in red soil and, during winter, it is also possible to play on an indoor court.